usc-isi-i2/dig-etl-engine/README.md

 # Detailed function introduction

-- `recreate knowledge` is used to recreate the index in elastic search and regenerate ETK config.
-All the desired data marked previously will be re-added and re-run automatically.
-This function will also turn on pipeline.
+- `recreate knowledge graph` is used to recreate the index in elastic search and regenerate ETK config.
+Desired number of data will be added and run automatically.
+This function will also turn pipeline on.
 Only use it after you did some incompatible changes.

   > Incompatible changes: upload new glossaries, update fields, update tags, update Landmark rules.

 - `turn on pipleine` is used to fire up ETK processes with previous config.
 If you only want to add some new data, use this function.
-ETK processes will exit after idle for 1 hour.
+ETK processes will exit after idle for an hour.
 Then this button will turn into enable.

 - `Add to queue`: if you updated desired number, you need to click this button to actually invoke backend to push data.
 However, data will be automatically pushed to queue in two conditions: 1) if your desired number is greater than your total document numbers and you are going to add more new documents 2) recreate the knowledge graph.